Light-gun shooter: Mechanical and electro-mechanical precursors (1900s to early 1970s)

 Popular GunCon light guns.
 The bright orange illustrates the toy-like appearance of most light guns, whereas the grey example appears more realistic.

 Gun games had existed in arcades before the emergence of electronic video games.
 Shooting gallery carnival games date back to the late 19th century.
-Mechanical gun games first appeared in England's amusement arcades around the turn of the 20th century, and before appearing in America by the 1920s.
+Mechanical gun games first appeared in British amusement arcades around the turn of the 20th century, and before appearing in America by the 1920s.
 The British "cinematic shooting gallery" game Life Targets (1912) was a mechanical interactive film game where players shot at a cinema screen displaying film footage of targets.

 The first light guns appeared in the 1930s, with the Seeburg Ray-O-Lite.
 Games using this toy rifle were mechanical and the rifle fired beams of light at targets wired with sensors.
 A later gun game from Seeburg Corporation, Shoot the Bear (1949), introduced the use of mechanical sound effects.
 By the 1960s, mechanical gun games had evolved into shooting electro-mechanical games.
 A popular sophisticated example was Periscope (1965) by Namco and Sega, with other examples including Captain Kid Rifle (1966) by Midway Manufacturing and Arctic Gun (1967) by Williams.
 The use of a mounted gun dates back to a Midway mechanical game in the 1960s.

 Between the late 1960s and early 1970s, Sega produced gun games which resemble first-person light-gun shooter video games, but were in fact electro-mechanical games that used rear image projection in a manner similar to a zoetrope to produce moving animations on a screen.
 It was a fresh approach to gun games that Sega introduced with Duck Hunt, which began location testing in 1968 and released in January 1969.
 It had animated moving targets which disappear from the screen when shot, solid-state electronic sound effects, and a higher score for head shots.
 It also printed out the player's score on a ticket, and the sound effects were volume controllable.